affan-habib/billing-frontend/README.md

-_BIller_
+_Afeen_

-Biller is an app for small businesses.
+Afeen is an app for small businesses.
 There are people who want to focus only on the important stuff.
 Nothing less or nothing more.
 It's a single page application, where users can save a track record of their business.
-By using biller users can add their products/ services data and store those data to the server.
+By using Afeen users can add their products/ services data and store those data to the server.
 Products can be a single unit or bundle of units.
 Example: 10 pens
 Product should have stock and expiry date